We clarify some of the most common misconceptions about credit scores and reports.

-6. I’ve never borrowed before, so my score must be great!
+Myth 6: 'I’ve never borrowed before, so my score must be great'

-7. A family member’s bankruptcy will bring my own score down
+Myth 7: 'A family member’s bankruptcy will bring my own score down'

-8. My ex’s debt problems will have no effect on my credit report
+Myth 8: 'My ex’s debt problems will have no effect on my credit report'

+A financial connection like a joint mortgage or bank account will mean that your credit reports and scores are linked in the eyes of lenders, even if you are no longer together.
 If the only remaining financial link between you is the joint mortgage and you have been living apart for six months or more, you can request credit reference agencies to consider breaking the link between your credit reports.

-9. There’s nothing I can do about a poor credit report and score
+Myth 9: 'There’s nothing I can do about a poor credit report and score'

 Every credit agency has different criteria but there are some universal, practical things you can do to improve your credit information.
 These include registering to vote, making sure all your accounts are registered to the correct addresses, paying bills on time and only keeping and opening lines of credit you need and use open.

 Having free and easy access to your credit score and report allows you to take control and manage your financial situation better.
-ClearScore is working hard to ensure that everyone is the UK can take control of their credit report and score and protect their financial wellbeing.
+ClearScore is working hard to ensure that everyone in the UK can take control of their credit report and score and protect their financial wellbeing.